CosmoLike/cocoa/README.md

 This script compiles external modules set on the `set_installation_options.sh` script (e.g., CAMB and Class).

+> [!TIP]
-:interrobang:  FAQ: What if the user wants to fine-tune the installed external modules?
+> *What if the user wants to fine-tune the installed external modules?*

-Cocoa does not install many external modules by default, but users may find them helpful in a particular project.
-In this case, check the many available options on the `set_installation_options.sh` shell script  and rerun steps :two: and :three:.
+> Cocoa does not install many external modules by default, but users may find them helpful in a particular project.
+In this case, check the many available options on the `set_installation_options.sh` shell script.
+Then, rerun steps :two: and :three:.

 ## Running Examples  <a name="cobaya_base_code_examples"></a>